England batter Root passes 10,000 Test runs

 Aged 31 years, five months and five days, Root has reached 10,000 runs at exactly the same age as Cook - making the pair the joint-youngest players to reach the milestone.

+Former captain Root told BBC Test Match Special: "I just love batting, I want to score as many runs as I can for the group and it's nice to do it at the start of the summer.

+"It is nice to spoken about in the same breath as England's greatest ever batter Alastair Cook, it is a privilege."

-Speaking on BBC Test Match Special, Cook said: "I was so glad I was here to witness that - an unbelievable knock by an unbelievable player.
+Cook said: "I was so glad I was here to witness that - an unbelievable knock by an unbelievable player.

 "He is the most complete England batsman in all forms."